-We initialized the molecular state as $\ket{\Psi(0)} = \hat{D}(R_0\sqrt{M\omega/2})\ket{0}_\mathrm{n}\otimes\ket{1100}_\mathrm{q}$ (Fig.~\ref{fig:den}d) , where the ground state wavefunction of the harmonic oscillator for bosonic degrees of freedom is displaced by $R_0=0.1$ a.u. in real space, and electrons are in the closed shell configuration of the orbital $\eta_a$ (Fig.~\ref{fig:den}b).
+We consider the initial molecular state $\ket{\Psi(0)} = \hat{D}(R_0\sqrt{M\omega/2})\ket{0}_\mathrm{n}\otimes\ket{1010}_\mathrm{q}$ [Fig.~\ref{fig:den}(d)] , where the ground state wavefunction of the harmonic oscillator for bosonic degrees of freedom is displaced by $R_0=0.1$ a.u. in real space, and electrons are in the closed shell configuration of the orbital $\eta_a$ [Fig.~\ref{fig:den}(b)].
 To achieve the initial state experimentally on an ion trap, we would first prepare the ground state of two bosonic modes and of each of the qubits, $\ket{0000}_\mathrm{q}$.
-The additional bosonic mode is required to implement qubit entanglement operations.
-Then, we would apply a digital quantum operation $\hat{X}_1\hat{X}_2$, and subsequently apply the displacement operator using spin-dependent force on ions with a laser interaction~\cite{molmer99}.
+Then, we would apply a digital quantum operation $\hat{X}_1\hat{X}_3$, and subsequently apply the displacement operator using a spin-dependent force on the ions with a laser~\cite{molmer99}.
+During the simulation, an additional bosonic mode is required to implement qubit entanglement operations.

-For the time-evolution, we assume that the base Hamiltonian of the ion trap (the first term in Eq.~\ref{eq:mapped_shin_metiu}) is always present during the simulation and rescale the Trotter steps to compensate for it~\cite{ChemSci_MDB_2021}.
-The Trotterized cMQB time-evolution operators could be achieved by either one of methods introduced in Sec.~\ref{sec:init}.
-To achieve the first approach, we would apply a series of digital quantum gates on the trapped ions with single-ion addressing.
+For the time-evolution, we assume that the base Hamiltonian of the ion trap (the first term in Eq.~(\ref{eq:mapped_shin_metiu})) is always present during the simulation and rescale the Trotter steps to compensate for it~\cite{ChemSci_MDB_2021}.
+To achieve the digital-analog time evolution, we would apply a series of digital quantum gates on the trapped ions with single-ion addressing.
 The second bosonic mode would be used to apply the entangling gates~\cite{molmer99}.